zitouni/oai-cn5g-fed/docs/DEPLOY_PRE_REQUESITES.md

 # 3. Pull base images #

-* Ubuntu  version: We need 2 base images: `ubuntu:bionic` and `mysql/mysql-server:5.7`
+* Ubuntu  version: We need 2 base images: `ubuntu:bionic` and `mysql/mysql:5.7`

 Currently we are working to support `CentOS8` and `RHEL8` distributions.

 First log with your Docker Hub credentials.
+This is required if your organization has reached pulling limit as `anonymous`.

 ```bash
 $ docker login